vicky04edx/4143-Java-Python/Assignments/A05/README.md

 ### Overview:
 This Python program is designed to analyze data from a system log with inconsistent formatting using Python's Regular Expression engine.
 The program will subsequently "clean" the data into an easily manageable format and output relevant information gathered.

+### Team member roles:
+- Rykir had the role of `Regex Specialist Designs`: Design regex patterns
+- Vicky had the role of `Testing Lead`: creates and runs test cases for regex patterns

 ### Files

 |   #   | File             | Description                                        |